zealantanner/Automated-Testing--Capstone-Project/Test Plan/Epics and stories.md

             - [[Loosely sorts alphabetically]]
         - "Price: Low to High" and "Price: High to Low"
             - [[Loosely sorts by price]]
-    - Test: Url changes for each option
+    2. Test: Url changes for each option
         - [[URL changes according to search item]]
-    - Test: Option is selected after selection
+    3. Test: Option is selected after selection
         - [[Option appears to be selected]]
-- ## Test Case: Sort By Dropdown (Manual tests) #test/manual
+- ## Test Case: Sort By Dropdown (Manual) #test/manual
-    - Test: dropdown options #related/sortByOptions
+    1. Test: dropdown options #related/sortByOptions
         - "Best Match"
             - [[Sorts by most relevant]]
         - (unsure) "Newest First"
             - [[Sorts by newest?]]
-    - Test: Blue highlight when hovered over
+    2. Test: Blue highlight when hovered over
         - [[Option highlights blue on hover]]